grandom-library/grandom-js/packages/individual/weighted/README.md

 ---

 <h3 align="center">
-  The necessary weighted random for your work.
+  The necessary weighted randoms for your work.
 </h3>

 <p align="center">
-  A configurable, flexible, and overall great<br/>
+  Configurable, flexible, and overall great<br/>
-  <b>weighted random</b> with an optional bias capability.
+  <b>weighted randoms</b> with an optional bias capability.
 </p>

 ---